 In order to let you know the difference in size, 1 "planned 40 PVC pipe with a minimum wall thickness of .133", 450 PSI, while Plan No. 80 has a minimum wall thickness of .179" and an FPI of 630 PSI.

-In general, the Schedule40 pipeline is white, and Schedule80 is usually gray to distinguish them.
-However, PVC pipe fittings come in a variety of colors, but you must look at the colors and labels when you buy them, just in case you buy them wrong.
-After all, sometimes customers will choose something that looks good in color, so a lot of colors are produced to stimulate customers' buying interest.
+Usually, Schedule 40 pipes are white and Schedule80 are usually gray to distinguish them.
+However, PVC pipe fittings have many colors, but you must pay attention to the color and label when buying, just in case you buy the wrong one.
+After all, sometimes customers choose things that look good in color, so they produce a lot of colors to stimulate customers' interest in buying.

 Schedule 40 and Schedule 80 PVC pipe fittings have identical outer diameters, but Schedule 80 has a thicker wall inside the pipe.
 This means that the 80th pipe will slightly limit some flow, even though it may have the same pipe diameter as the same planned pipe.

 In fact, sometimes you can combine them in two, but you need to pay attention to the low pressure processing of the components of Schedule40 to meet the pressure requirements of your application.
 This way the pipe is only as strong as the weakest part or joint, so even a Schedule 40 part used in a higher pressure Schedule 80 line can cause serious damage.

 If it's a home repair or irrigation project, you should basically choose Schedule 40, which already handles the impressive pressure.
 For each family, it is usually enough to choose this.
 After all, you can save money.
 If you choose a large diameter part, it is not wrong to choose this.